SonaniAkshit/Jsp-Servlet/README.md

 5. **Access in browser:**
    - Visit `http://localhost:8080/YourProjectName`

----

 ## 🤝 Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements, bug fixes, or new examples.

----

-## 📄 License

-This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----

 ## 📬 Contact